OpenNebula/docs/source/user/virtual_machine_setup/bcont.rst

 The contextualization package will also mount any partition labeled ``swap`` as swap.
 OpenNebula sets this label for volatile swap disks.

 -  Start a image (or finish its installation)
--  Install context packages with one of these methods:

-   -  Install from our repositories package **one-context** in Ubuntu/Debian or **opennebula-context** in CentOS/RedHat.
-Instructions to add the repository at the :ref:`installation guide <ignc>`.
 -  Download and install the package for your distribution:

       -  `DEB <https://github.com/OpenNebula/addon-context-linux/releases/download/v4.10.0/one-context_4.10.0.deb>`__: Compatible with Ubuntu 11.10 to 14.04 and Debian 6/7
       -  `RPM <https://github.com/OpenNebula/addon-context-linux/releases/download/v4.10.0/one-context_4.10.0.rpm>`__: Compatible with CentOS and RHEL 6/7